cheekzi/Valorant-server-stat-bot/README.md

 Here for the bot we are using `POSTGRES SQL DATABASE`, if the database URL is not provided `in config.json` the `shop` command will not work.
 If you dont know how to make a postgres database feel free to learn it from youtube or anywhere else.
-You can also make one postgres SQL DB in heroku it is easy to do :)
+You can also make one postgres SQL DB in heroku it is easy to do- :)

 ### DATABASE-SETUP